utiasDSL/lsy_drone_racing/docs/index.rst

 Python API
 ^^^^^^^^^^

-Explore the extensive Python API, which includes modules for:
+If you want to understand the ins and outs of the framework, you can explore the extensive Python API, which includes modules for:

 - :doc:`Drone Control <control/index>`
 - :doc:`Racing Environments <envs/index>`